• Skip to primary navigation

 Chop the ingredients into very small pieces.

-Can I use dry black-eyed peas instead of canned?
+Can I use dry black-eyed peas instead of canned ones?

 I have done it that way, but the extra step of soaking the beans adds considerable time to the process.